 The WPN is an eight or nine digit number preceded by two or three leading zeros.
 To validate a WPN, ignore the two or three leading zeros and apply the 8 or 9 digit TFN algorithm.

-A WPN is only to be used as an identifier by a supplier or a reporter that does not have an ABN.
+A WPN is only to be used as an identifier by a reporter that does not have an ABN.
 A WPN is not to be quoted by an investor, instead of a TFN or an ABN, in connection with a ITAA 1936 Part VA investment.

-12 Checklist
+11 Checklist